matanel-oren/Hebrew-Register-Classification/README.md

 ## The problem

 One way to examine the texts we read is through the [linguistic register](https://en.wikipedia.org/wiki/Register_(sociolinguistics)) used to write the text.
-For us as humans it is clear and easy usually to understand what type of language is appropriate for academic writing, poetry and literature writing, news stories, chats or different types of social networks.
+For us as humans it is usually clear and easy to understand what type of language is appropriate for academic writing, poetry and literature writing, news stories, chats or different types of social networks.
 Moreover, when we encounter a use of an inappropriate 'version' of language to the social context, it will seem strange to us, even without knowing how to put our finger on what exactly is bothering us.

-Over the years, some works have been done in the field of identifying the register and creating texts according to a desired register, but I do not know any work done on the subject on the Hebrew language.
+Over the years, some works have been done in the field of identifying the register and creating texts according to a desired register, but I do not know any work done on the subject of the Hebrew language.

 It is important to note that registers exist in both the spoken language and the written language, but since the spoken language requires additional mediation (and not a simple one at all) so that we can analyze it with a computer, I chose to deal only with the written language.

-There are works on the subject that have tried to categorize entire documents by register, but because we (humans) are intuitively able to distinguish the register even on a single sentence, and because sometimes one document uses several different registers, I chose to try classifying each sentence individually.
+There are works on the subject that have tried to classify entire documents by register, but because we (humans) are intuitively able to distinguish the register even on a single sentence, and because sometimes one document uses several different registers, I chose to try classifying each sentence individually.

 For more information about Hebrew registers see [משלב](https://he.wikipedia.org/wiki/%D7%9E%D7%A9%D7%9C%D7%91).
 In this entry, the writers have specified 4 distinct register, but since the differences and hence the distinction between the last two (לשון מדוברת and לשון תת-תקנית) are not clear enough (at least for me), I decided to classify into only 3 registers: